 - Look at the area occasionally and remove any snow that has fallen into the cleared area.

-We realize the weather in Katy can change every day during the last few weeks of winter and that weather may impact the operation of your furnace.
-If you want us to review any areas around your home or if you have concerns, call Goode Bros AC & Heating in Katy at (833)-466-3322.
+We realize the weather in Longview can change every day during the last few weeks of winter and that weather may impact the operation of your furnace.
+If you want us to review any areas around your home or if you have concerns, call Goode Bros AC & Heating in Longview at 903-284-2612.
 Your family’s safety and comfort are our top priorities.